openfisca/openfisca-doc/source/simulate/run-simulation.md

 # How to run a simulation

-To calculate some legislation variables on people situations, you need to create and run a new *Simulation*.
-Whether people situations are described with [test cases](simulate/run-simulation.md#test-cases) or [data](simulate/run-simulation.md#data), OpenFisca looks for two kinds of inputs:
+To calculate some legislation variables on people's situations, you need to create and run a new *Simulation*.
+Whether situations are described with [test cases](run-simulation.md#test-cases) or [data](run-simulation.md#data), OpenFisca looks for two kinds of inputs:
 - how persons are dispatched in other entities,
 - what variables' values are already known.